techopus/W-Ruralpopulation/README.md

 # W-Ruralpopulation
-World rural population webapp using react for forntend and flask for backend api
+World rural population webapp using react for forntend and flask for backend api.

 We have server and client side of code and hence run them seperately.